 Andy’s teaching skills and experience was recently recognised by the Australian Bridge Federation in 2016 when he was made an ABF Honorary Teaching Fellow.

 Andy has also been running successful Bridge Holidays (in and outside of Australia) since 2015.
-Popular destinations such as the Hunter Valley, Noosa, and St. Petersburg in Russia, Andy’s Bridge Holidays have a nice balance between the holiday aspect, and the bridge activities!
+Popular destinations such as the Hunter Valley, Noosa, and various destinations in Europe, Andy’s Bridge Holidays have a nice balance between the holiday aspect, and the bridge activities!

-Besides teaching bridge, Andy has been the editor of the Australian Youth Bridge Bulletin since 2012, and he will take over the editor role of the Gold Coast Congress in 2019.
+Besides teaching bridge, Andy has been the editor of the Australian Youth Bridge Bulletin from 2012-2018, and is the main editor of the Gold Coast Congress Bulletin since 2019.

-As a player, Andy has won several State and National titles, and most recently the Australian Open Team Trials (as he will be competing in the World Championships in 2019).
-He has started to compete in the US Nationals as a way to practice for the World Championships!
+As a player, Andy has won several State and National titles, and he and his team has won the right to represent Australia in the World Championships for the past few years.
+He has started to compete in the US Nationals as a way to practice for the World Championships.

 If you’d like to contact Andy or know more about him, you can visit his bridge website at www.andyhungbridge.com